Karim-786/HTML-FILE/README.md

 ---
 ## 📌 Project Overview
-Flavour Fusion is a web-based application built using Streamlit and Google Generative AI (Gemini 1.5 Flash) that automatically generates detailed recipe blogs based on user input.
+Flavour Fusion is a web-based application built using Streamlit and Google Generative AI (Gemini 2.5 Flash) that automatically generates detailed recipe blogs based on user input.

 Users can:

--Enter a recipe topic
+- Enter a recipe topic
--Specify desired word count
+- Specify desired word count
--Generate AI-written recipe blogs
+- Generate AI-written recipe blogs
--Enjoy a programmer joke while content is being generated
+- Enjoy a programmer joke while content is being generated

 This project demonstrates practical implementation of Large Language Models (LLMs) in cloud application development.